inspire-eu-validation/metadata/iso-19115-19119/ds-keyword.md

 # Dataset keyword

-**Purpose**: Ds keyword.
-If the resource is a dataset or a dataset series, at least one keyword must originate from the INSPIRE theme of the GEMET Thesaurus
+**Purpose**: If the resource is a dataset or a dataset series, at least one keyword must originate from the INSPIRE theme of the GEMET Thesaurus

 **Prerequisites**